kstenerud/concise-encoding/cte-specification.md

 ### Comment

 A comment is a specialized list container that can only contain strings or other comment containers (to support nested comments).
 Comments are user-defined string metadata equivalent to comments in a source code document.

 Comments do not officially refer to other objects, although conventionally they tend to refer to what follows in the document, be it a single object, a series of objects, a distant object, or they might even be entirely standalone.
 This is similar to how source code comments are used.

+Comments are completely invisible to all other objects in the document.
+Nothing can refer to a comment; the comment will be skipped while looking for a real object.

 Comment contents must contain only complete and valid UTF-8 sequences.
 Escape sequences in comments are not interpreted (they are passed through verbatim).